Major League Baseball uniforms: Changes

 Starting in the 1970s, with the advent of synthetic fabrics, teams began using more color in their uniforms, notably the Kansas City Athletics in 1963, the San Diego Padres' brown-and-yellow scheme beginning in 1969, and the Houston Astros' rainbow stripes in the mid-1970s.
 This era also saw the emergence of powder blue as a primary road color, with teams such as the Kansas City Royals, Minnesota Twins, Montreal Expos and Philadelphia Phillies popularizing the look.
-In the late 1970s, the Pittsburgh Pirates began a trend of multiple combinations of differently colored jerseys and trousers and caps (with the options of black, yellow, and white with pinstripes).
+Pullover jerseys also became a trend, with the Pittsburgh Pirates first popularizing the look in 1970, going as far as using multiple combinations of differently colored jerseys and trousers and caps (with the options of black, yellow, and white with pinstripes).
 At one point in the 1970s, the Cleveland Indians had an all-red uniform.
 From 1976 to 1981, the Chicago White Sox at times had an all-blue uniform, part of a radical style which included a jersey with a large collar, worn untucked—and, for two games in 1976, shorts.
+The pullover era peaked in 1978, when all but four teams had at least one pullover jersey.
+The only teams who continued to wear more traditional uniforms were the New York Yankees, Los Angeles Dodgers, Philadelphia Phillies and Montreal Expos.
 With colored tops becoming popular during this period, some teams stopped wearing road gray uniforms, mainly due to the fact that these uniforms are easily distinguishable.
 By the mid-1980s, however, the road grays would return, and the trend of colored jerseys would not return until the mid-1990s.
+As for pullovers, the Cincinnati Reds became the last team to wear them regularly, returning to a more traditional design after 1992.
+The pullover style wouldn't return until 2024 when the Washington Nationals wore a white pullover alternate.